 This happens because, while sleep props initially help a child to sleep, over time they lose their potency.
 A baby that might need only a few minutes of rocking to go down for a nap.
-But they soon need 30-45 minutes of rocking to take that same nap!
+But as time goes on, they need 30-45 minutes of rocking to take that same nap.

-That means giving them the opportunity to practice these new skills in the best environment.
+In this situation, we need to give our babies the opportunity to practice these new skills in an optimal environment.
 That environment is one in which all of their other needs have been met.

 Here are five tips to help create that ideal sleep environment and make these cat naps longer:

 1. Make sure your child is awake when he goes into the cot for the nap

 If your child is taking short naps, sleep props are often one of the culprits.
 Props mean that your child is going down for his nap drowsy or already asleep.
 He needs to learn how to fall asleep without you doing most (or all) of the work.
 The reasoning behind this is it won’t then be a shock when he wakes up in the cot after falling asleep in your arms.
 If he does wake up after 20 minutes and he’s still sleepy, he’ll be able to put himself back to sleep.